 Teachers should regularly provide opportunities outside of the English lessons for extended writing.
 Although these should be led by the foundation subjects Programmes of Study, objectives and outcomes they should have a secondary focus on writing.
 This is to provide children with an opportunity to apply and embed their writing skills.
-Equally English lessons provide an opportunity for the children to write across a wide range of topics and subjects.
-This should be exploited wherever possible, for example writing an information book about toys from the past, or a travel brochure on Australia.
+Equally, English lessons provide an opportunity for the children to write across a wide range of topics and subjects.
+This should be exploited wherever possible, for example writing an information book about toys from the past, or a non-chronological report on their favourite animals.